-- rooms of its local economy and the Council wants to strengthen them as retailing, employment and services and as vibrant focal points of community life.
+- 3.16.1 The borough's town centres are the engine rooms of its local economy and the Council wants to strengthen them as retailing, employment and services and as vibrant focal points of community life.
 As the borough's population grows, the Council needs to ensure that there is a good choice of shopping and other town centre services and facilities for residents. - 3.16.2 The Portas Review (2010) pointed to the need for High Streets to reinvent themselves in order to meet the challenges of internet shopping, out-of-town retail and changing consumer preferences.
 It stresses a flexible approach to land uses in which a wide range of retailing, services and community activities are promoted as part of a health town centre mix.
 The Council recognises the individual role and strengths of each of the borough's town centres and seeks to promote these attributes to enhance the vitality and viability of each centre.